 The most significant factor that affects your home equity is the housing market.
 Rising home prices lead directly to an increase in home equity.
 One way of tapping into the wealth and fixing one mortgage payment for all of you home loans is to take out a cash-out mortgage.

 Do you Need Excellent Credit?
 In addition to the LTV, mortgage, lenders will look at your credit history, credit score, qualifying income, and debt to income ratio (DTI).
-The most popular cash-out refinances today are conforming loans backed by Fannie Mae and Freddie Mac, which require a minimum score of 620; However, you may be surprised to know, but you can qualify for a cash-out refinance with less than good credit scores from lenders who are offering non-QM cash-out mortgages.
+The most popular cash-out mortgages today are conforming loans backed by Fannie Mae and Freddie Mac, which require a minimum score of 620; However, you may be surprised to know, but you can qualify with less than good credit scores from lenders who are offering non-QM cash-out mortgages.

 Bills.com recommends that you consider taking out cash from your home in a manner that best improves your financial situation.
 The most important reasons to take out a cash-out refinance are Debt Consolidation, Home Improvements, and Home Repairs, Finance College Expenses, and Pay Big Bills.